-Every design module has associated project reports, which can be printed at any time from the Design Studio desktop.
+Every design module has an associated project report, which can be printed at any time from the Design Studio desktop.
 The project report contains all the project information, and includes the parameters chosen, the calculation results, and the name of the zone file used.
-Both concise and detailed versions of the report are available.